smacker/valya-forms/README.md

 Valya Forms are just a tiny Higher-Order Components for [Valya](https://github.com/deepsweet/valya).

 It provides props `isValid` and `isValidating` for wrapped component according to states of validators.
-Also it allows set `initialValidation` and `silentInitValidation` in form for all validators of this form.
+Also it allows set `initialValidation` in form for all validators of this form.

 ### Example